charlesetc/lab-notes/lab.md

 laptops on the market?
 Laptops are thin enough!
 I don't care about eeking the last few millimeters out of a potential lap computer, I would much rather save on price, battery life, or performance and embrace the chunky aesthetic.
-Panasonic makes a wonderfully [well-built](https://na.panasonic.com/us/computers-tablets-handhelds/computers/laptops/toughbook-40) that might be a bit extreme but certainly something of value.
+Panasonic makes a wonderfully [well-built computer](https://na.panasonic.com/us/computers-tablets-handhelds/computers/laptops/toughbook-40) that might be a bit extreme but certainly something of value.
 If only it wasn't
 $4000 of value!